Today I wanted to share a story that comes somewhat from a place of vulnerability.

-I ended up graduating from a 4 year university with a Bachelor of Fine Arts in Graphic Design (3.2 GPA) even when I didn’t really want to (if I’m being honest).
-I was never really cut out for “school”, if that makes sense.
-I’ve always been extremely independent and tend stick out like a sore thumb.
+I ended up graduating from a 4-year university with a Bachelor of Fine Arts in Graphic Design (3.2 GPA) even when I didn’t really want to (if I’m being honest).
+I was never really cut out for “school” if that makes sense.
+I’ve always been extremely independent and tend to stick out like a sore thumb.

 I can honestly say that it was solely because of her encouragement through one single note that I was able to push through and finish.
-I still have it right next to my Grandmother’s newspaper clipping as a reminder to never give up, even when I sometimes feel like throwing in the towel.
+I still have it right next to my Grandmother’s newspaper clipping as a reminder to never give up, even when I sometimes feel it.

 As mentioned earlier, in 2009 I started bowling at my local Buffaloe Lanes.
 After a lot of practice on weekdays before night class, I decided to join a league.

 It was during this time that I bought a Brunswick beginner bowling ball and had it custom-fitted to my hand.
 I also bought shoes and a bag, which I still have to this day.

 It was during those evenings that I practiced throwing what’s known in bowling as a hook.

 Instead of the ball traveling straight down the lane, you throw it so it curves back into the pocket and knocks down all the pins – the way in which they were meant to fall.

 I think of it as a domino effect.

 If you hit the pocket just right, the ball moves through the pins in a carefully calculated manner, ensuring every pin is hit at just the right angle and speed.
 This basically causes them to fall almost instantaneously.